Updated April 2022

 8 RISK ASSESSMENT AND THE DEVELOPMENT OF SAFE WORKING PROCEDURES

-During the COVID-19 pandemic, it is essential that appropriate measures are identified and put in place to minimise the risk of harm from the novel coronavirus to all persons taking part in company diving projects.
+During the COVID-19 pandemic, it is essential that appropriate measures are identified and put in place to minimise the risk of harm from Covid-19 to all persons taking part in company diving projects.
 Diving contractors should ensure that the COVID-19 risk control measures they introduce are properly proceduralised and risk assessed prior to the commencement of diving operations.

 The diving population tends to be in generally good health.
 If the virus affects the diving workforce, in most cases it should not develop into serious illness.
-Nevertheless, a case of airway infection in a saturation chamber is likely to necessitate decompression, abortion of the operation and the vessel going to shore.
-It is essential therefore that all possible measures are taken to minimise the introduction and spread of the virus.
+Nevertheless, a case of airway infection in a saturation chamber may necessitate decompression, abortion of the operation and the vessel going to shore.
+It is important therefore that measures are taken to minimise the introduction and spread of the virus.

 The evolution of the virus and its spread is a dynamic situation and further guidance may be produced as more information on COVID-19 becomes available.

 IMCA-published information on COVID-19 and further information from other relevant sources is posted on the following IMCA website page: https://www.imca-int.com/covid-19/.

 10 FURTHER ESSENTIAL GUIDELINES RELATING TO COVID-19 FROM DMAC

 - DMAC 33 Return to Diving after Covid-19 – This guidance covers the return to commercial offshore surface supplied and saturation diving after confirmed or suspected Covid-19.
 It also contains recommendations for the assessment of fitness for diving duties of asymptomatic offshore commercial divers during the ongoing Covid-19 pandemic.